 Gather your materials.
 You will need the free printable fall measurement cards ( <–click to download), scissors, and some unifix cubes.
 I would also highly suggest a laminator and a tray to present the invitation to measure on.

-Laminate, I laminate almost anything that is made of paper that I want to use with children more than once.
+Laminate.
+I laminate almost anything made of paper that I want to use with children more than once.
 I love my laminator!

 Cut out again.

-I like to make sure the unifix cubes are not connected when I offer the activity to students, this naturally encourages them to count, and it works on those fine motor skills too.
+I like making sure to separate the Unifix cubes when I offer the activity to students.
+This naturally encourages them to count, and it works on those fine motor skills too.
 I got these unifix cubes on Amazon here.

-My 7-year-old was curious about what I was making and asked to play.
+My 7-year-old was curious about what I was making and then asked to play.

 She estimated each one and was impressed that the unifix cubes all fit so well.

 If you liked this activity and want more printable manipulatives, lesson plans, and fall activities for your preschool classroom or homeschool check out our Fall Thematic Units.
 Get a sneak peek at what’s inside each of the six thematic units for preschool here.